Almondell & Calderwood Country Park

 Please note, Almondell Visitor Centre closes for lunch between 12.30-13.00.

-The Visitor Centre is currently open on Summer times and will revert to Winter times on the 28th October 2019.
+The Visitor Centre is currently open on Winter times and will revert to Summer times on the 30th March 2020.
 The Visitor Centre is closed on Christmas Day, Boxing Day, the 1st and 2nd January every year.

 Customer Satisfaction and Feedback Survey